Kei truck: Legal status in United States

-As they are street-legal in their home market and most of the world, kei trucks do generally have the standard equipment required for US roadways such as seat belts, approved lighting (headlamps, taillights, reverse and brake lights, turn signals), horn and US-standard "AS1/AS2" safety glass; they must pass state safety inspections where required.
+As they are street-legal in their home market and most of the world, kei trucks do generally have the standard equipment required for United States roadways, such as seat belts, approved lighting (headlamps, taillights, reverse and brake lights, turn signals), horn and U.S.-standard "AS1/AS2" safety glass; they must pass state safety inspections where required.
 They are approved for use on local roads in several states, while other states have special legislation regarding them.
-Some controversy has arisen regarding their use on US roadways, largely caused by an outdated report by the nonlegislative American Association of Motor Vehicle Administrators.
+Some controversy has arisen regarding their use on United States roadways, largely caused by a since deleted report by the nonlegislative American Association of Motor Vehicle Administrators.
 The report, issued in 2011, raised concerns about the safety and emissions compliance of kei trucks.
-At the time of the report, available data were limited regarding the vehicles, but the concerns have largely been dismissed, as jurisdictions have become more knowledgeable.
+At the time of the report, information regarding off-road only, low-speed mini trucks of Chinese origins were often conflated with kei trucks.
 State legislation passed during 2008 in Oklahoma and Louisiana is the most liberal, prohibiting their use only on interstate highways.
 As of October 2024, kei trucks are illegal for all road usage in several states with Maine being the most prohibitive.

-Kei vehicles older than 25 years may be imported into the US with very few restrictions.
+Kei vehicles older than 25 years may be imported into the United States with very few restrictions.

-In 2024, more than 7,500 Kei trucks were imported into the US compared to around 1,800 in 2018.
+As of January 2026, more than 30,000 Kei trucks have been imported into the United States since 2020.